yardenas/talks/08-JUL-2022/slides.md

 Previous work tends to look at _robustness to uncertainty_ over MDPs, but this typically comes with a price: reduction of performance

+Can we enforce strict safety only on meta-testing?
+This could fit well into our project's setting

 </v-clicks>

 </div>

 ---
 layout: section